denten-books/plain-text/2-surface.md

 ### B. Magnetic tape (Storage)

-"Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension," Wendy Chun writes in her *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
+"Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension," Wendy Chun wrote in her *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
 She quotes several prominent computer scientists and media historians to the same effect.
 But what gives software its ephemeral quality?
 Embossed onto ticker tape or punched into the card, early software protrudes through the medium.
 In the age of the telegraph, the biggest barrier to the comprehension of software was encoding.
 Morse code and similar alphabet conventions left a visible mark on the paper.
-Once the convention identified, it could be translated back into natural language.
+Once the machine alphabet identified, it could be translated back into natural language.

 Early programmable media could hardly be called ephemeral or immaterial.